 - Vanilla extract (Optional): I did not add it this time.

-Coat a thin layer of softened butter on the bottoms of the 2 8-inch pans and attach parchment paper as a cake liner.
-Preheat the oven to 330ºF (165ºC)
+Preparation - Coat a thin layer of softened butter on the bottoms of the 2 8-inch pans and attach parchment paper as a cake liner.
+Preheat the oven to 330ยบF (165ยบC)

-In a separate bowl, add wet ingredients (except hot milk and melted butter): eggs, oil, whole milk, white vinegar, vanilla extract, and red food coloring.
+- Whisk some of the wet ingredients - In a separate bowl, add some of the wet ingredients (except hot milk and melted butter): eggs, oil, whole milk, white vinegar, vanilla extract, and red food coloring.
 Whisk them all together until well combined.

-Tip💡: Apply a little bit of oil all over the teaspoon when you measure the red food coloring so that it comes off easily.
+TIP๐ก: Lightly oil the teaspoon before measuring the red food coloring so that it comes off easily.

-Divide the cake batter into the 2 prepared pans (about 695 g / each) and bake at 330ºF (165ºC) for 35 - 40 minutes until the top bounces back gently and a toothpick comes off clean with a few crumbs when inserting it in the very center.
+- Bake! - Divide the cake batter into the 2 prepared pans (about 695 g / each) and bake at 330ยบF (165ยบC) for 35 - 40 minutes until the top bounces back gently and a toothpick comes off clean with a few crumbs when inserting it in the very center.
 Adjust the bake time accordingly.

 Use the double batch of my cream cheese frosting recipe to frost the one 8-inch cake.